Sherwood Park (Warrnambool)

 If you have experience or prior qualifications, you may be eligible to apply for recognition of prior learning and gain credits.
 You will be asked to provide any relevant Statement of Attainment to support identified credits.

-This course will be funded in 2020 as part of the Victorian Government's Solar Homes training and workforce development package in conjunction with the Department of Education and Training’s Skills First package.
+This course will be funded as part of the Victorian Government's Solar Homes training and workforce development package in conjunction with the Department of Education and Training’s Skills First package.

 Not sure which course is right for you?
 South West TAFE will help you find your way.